Serving Rural and Urban Communities

 Agri-Tourism Programs, Historic Tours, & Archives

-Information about the achievements of Wallace family members to groups, students, authors, researchers, and the public.
+Information about the achievements of Wallace family members is offered to groups, students, authors, researchers, and the public.
 The Prairie Art Exhibit and Festival celebrates the 9 acre prairie at the Country Life Center.

 Winner of the 2011 Better Together Award from the Community Foundation of Greater Des Moines